Stribe Logo

 Topics like employees’ sense of belonging, experiences with inclusivity, and perceptions of fairness in the workplace.

-These might seem uncomfortable to talk about, but it’s necessary for a fair and safe workplace.
+These might seem uncomfortable to talk about, but it’s necessary for measuring the diversity, inclusivity and safety of a workplace.

 Always avoid jargon.
 Make your survey easy to understand, inclusive and accessible for everyone.